 You will be using an adaptive technique in a three-interval, three-alternative forced-choice (3I-3AFC) format as implemented in a computer program known as SHaPS.
 The tone will be easy to hear at the beginning of the test, and its level will be modified in accordance with how well you are doing in detecting it.
 Once you have started SHaPS, right click the mouse and select Session to get started.
 Enter your details and select a notch condition by choosing one of the following specification files: Notch0.txt, Notch15.txt or Notch3.txt.
-Clicking on 'Documents' on the sidebar may make these files easier to find.
 The digits indicate the g value of the particular notch condition (0.0, 0.15 and 0.3).
 More detailed instructions can be found over the page.